ekocode/ahk-winToMac/readme.md

 - Mapping Applications spé (calculatrice, snapshot, notepad, console) **DONE**

 ### Known issues :
--CapsLock is broken on spécials chars
+-CapsLock is broken on some specials chars

 Mapping Apple A1243